FINANCIAL MANAGEMENT AND PERFORMANCE

 The Board has agreed to endow an Early Career Professorship in the Department of Occupational Science and Occupational Therapy at the University of Toronto and a commitment of $1.5 million over six years was made.
 A donor gift of $100,000 towards this financial commitment was received at year end and allocated to this fund. $500K was transferred to the University as a first payment against this commitment.

 - The Recreation Fund:

 The Board allocated $100,000 toward the future replacement of one of the accessible buses and for MODMobility®, our accessible transportation service.

 - Program Development and Evaluation Fund:

 In 2012, this fund was created to test and evaluate new models of service, especially outside of Ontario.
 This is necessary as we move into provinces where MODC is not yet an established service provider.
-The board allocated $100,000 for this fund.
+The Board allocated $200,000 to this fund.

 - The Stabilization Reserve Fund:

 This fund is used for working capital and to ensure continued financial viability against loss of business or financial shortfalls.
-The goal is to build this fund to a size equivalent of three-to-six months of non-funded operating costs.
-The board allocated $876,656 to this fund, which remains $2.12 million below the six-month target.
+The goal is to build this fund to a size equivalent to three-to-six months of non-funded operating costs.
+The Board allocated $938,772 to this fund, which remains below the six-month target.